 Wild Cat Island

 Made famous by Arthur Ransome's Swallows and Amazons, Peel Island lies towards the southern end of Coniston Water.
 In the book it is known as “Wild Cat Island”.
-With it's Secret Harbour and accessibility by kayak or canoe, it makes for the perfect adventure for Swallows and Amazon fans of all ages.
+With it's Secret Harbour and accessibility by kayak or canoe, it makes for the perfect adventure for Swallows and Amazon fans of all ages from adults to children.
 Let Joint Adventures take you on your own Swallows and Amazons Adventure by Kayak or Canoe.

 The Trip to Wild Cat Island is usually a half day morning trip starting at 9 am until about 12 pm.
 You will probably land at "The Secret Harbour" and disembark to explore the island and see where John, Susan, Titty and The Boy Roger set up their tents and played pirates.